BeforeIDieCode/BeforeIDieAchievements/ROADMAP.md

 - additional source for open source education for contributors [Open Source Contribution University](https://www.codetriage.com/university)
 - additional source for creating a pull request template [Dev.to article](https://dev.to/opensauced/how-to-create-a-good-pull-request-template-and-why-you-should-add-gifs-4i0l)
 - additional source for preparing for Hacktoberfest [Dev.tio article](https://dev.to/virtualcoffee/preptember-maintainer-powerups-4m1n)
+- Consider adding a page to be a resources page for individuals to find high quality sources for learning more and getting involved in open source project.
+For example why get involved in open source, projects that are open source, continually contributing.